bcornec/wod-set/profile/ADMIN-GUIDE.md

 #### *(private backend + private workshops on top of default public backend and notebooks)*

-T﻿he principle remains similar, with a few differences explained below.
+The principle remains similar, with a few differences explained below.

-* After cloning the wod-install repository, y﻿ou will fork the following public private [repo](https://github.com/Workshops-on-Demand/wod-private.git) on Github under your own Github account (we will refer to it as `Account`).
+* After cloning the wod-install repository, you will fork the following public private [repo](https://github.com/Workshops-on-Demand/wod-private.git) on Github under your own Github account (we will refer to it as `Account`).
 * Next, clone the forked repo.
 * Edit the `all.yml` and `<groupname>` files to customize your setup.
-T﻿his variable `<groupname>` defines possible backend server in your environement.
+This variable `<groupname>` defines possible backend server in your environement.
 By default, the project comes with a sample working file named `production` in `ansible/group-vars`.
 But you could have multiple.
 In our case, we have defined `sandbox`, `test`, `staging` and several `production` files, all defining a different backend environment.
 These files will be used to override the default values specified by the public version delivered as part of the default public installation.
 * Commit and push changes to your repo.
 * Create an `install.priv` file located in `install` directory when using a private repo (consider looking at [install.repo](https://github.com/Workshops-on-Demand/wod-backend/blob/main/install/install.repo) file for a better understanding of the variables).
 * Define the WODPRIVREPO and WODPRIVBRANCH variables as follows: